wechicken456/Codenames-AI/README.md

 * Using non-English of foreign words for their clues.

 Full rules on valid clues can be found in the official game rulebook (https://czechgames.com/files/rules/codenames-rules-en.pdf).
 Agent clues will be reviewed by the competition organisers and any agents repeatedly breaking these rules or otherwise violating the spirit of the game will be disqualified.

+It is also the entrant's responsibility to make sure that their submitted agents provide their responses in a valid format (e.g., the codemaster's clue contains both a word and a number, and the guesser selects a valid word on the board).
+Any agent that violates the required response format or causes an exception in the framework code will be disqualified.

 ### Word Pool